23

 For a thick, bushy look you can opt to replant any Hygrophila difformis cuttings.
 Propagating the plant is very easy and cuttings will root very easily.

-Hygrophila Difformis Care
+Hygrophila difformis Care

 Due to its ability to withstand a large range of water values and temperatures, Hygrophila difformis can even be grown by beginners.
 All you’ll need to provide is light (low light is enough but the plant does look better under high light) and, if you’re looking for quick growth, the occasional dosage of nutrients.

 Keep in mind that this plant is a very fast grower under the right circumstances, which means it does need a little care to prevent scraggly growth.
-If the stems grow too tall they will lose their bushy appearance and might start to drop lower leaves, so prune regularly to encourage side branches to develop.
+If the stems grow too tall, they will lose their bushy appearance and might start to drop lower leaves, so prune regularly to encourage side branches to develop.

 Problems with Hygrophila Difformis